Paola62010/just-cupcakes/README.md

 [View deployed site here](https://just-cupcakes.herokuapp.com/)

 Just Cupcakes is a well established bakery based in Dublin.
 The bakery specializes in high quality cupcakes and offers deliveries everywhere in Ireland.
-Customers can place orders online, register for an account to have access to a personalised profile page where they can review past orders and save their shipping information for future orders.
+Customers can place orders on the website, register for an account to have access to a personalised profile page where they can review past orders and save their shipping information for future orders.
 Store employees can manage product creation, update and cancellation via the website.
+Additionally, there is a "Careers" section where the bakery's available job openings will be displayed.

+The main purpose of the website is to promote online sales for the bakery, as Just Cupcakes is trying to grow their online presence.
+This is achieved by displaying the content to the site visitors in a clear, simple to read layout.
+The content and the services on offer by the company are clear.
+There are several calls to action on the website, encouraging users to check the different site pages for more information and to make purchases.
+There is a simple and fast checkout process, making it easy for potential customers to make a purchase.
+Also, the possibility to save the delivery information in the profile page is a nice addition so that customers can have a faster checkout experience on future orders, possibly encouraging customers to make more purchases.

 ## UX
 ---